chrthomsen/pygrametl/docs/examples/facttable.rst

         keyrefs=['storeid', 'productid', 'dateid'],
         bulkloader=pgbulkloader)

-    # commit() and close() must be called to ensure that all facts have inserted
+    # commit() and close() must be called to ensure that all facts have been
-    # into the database and that the connection is closed correctly afterward
+    # inserted into the database and that the connection is closed correctly
+    #  afterward
     for row in facts:
         factTable.insert(row)
     conn.commit()